axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/non-validator.md

   # The latest version of the node's image as listed in https://docs.roninchain.com/docs/node-operators/setup/latest
   NODE_IMAGE=NODE_IMAGE

-  # The password to encrypt the node's keyfile
+  # The password used to encrypt the node's private key file
   PASSWORD=PASSWORD

+  # Whether to participate in the finality vote broadcast
   ENABLE_FAST_FINALITY=true

+  # Whether to produce the finality vote
   ENABLE_FAST_FINALITY_SIGN=false

   MINE=false